-The Canon PIXMA TR4520 has great photo printing quality.
+The Canon PIXMA TR4520 has impressive photo printing quality.
 Although there's a little bit of banding on the grayscale, colors are still vibrant and detail is clear.

-This printer is compatible with the Canon PRINT Inkjet/SELPHY app.
-Available on both Android and iOS, you can print, scan, and copy from the app as well as see items you scan directly on your device.
-You can also order ink if you need it, but Canon doesn't offer an ink subscription feature.
+The Canon TR4520 is compatible with the Canon PRINT Inkjet/SELPHY app.
+It's available on both Android and iOS, and you can print, scan, and copy from the app, as well as see items you scan directly on your device.
+You can also use the app to connect to one of Canon's subscription services.